Andres M. Lebensohn, Ph.D.

-2) A new mechanisms that controls b-catenin transcriptional activity independently of protein abundance.
+2) A new mechanism that controls b-catenin transcriptional activity independently of protein abundance.

 A deep-rooted assumption in WNT signaling is that transcriptional responses are inextricably linked to the control of b-catenin protein abundance, the principal regulated step in the pathway.
 The protein Axin2 is a central scaffold in the ‘destruction complex’ that targets b-catenin for proteasomal degradation.
 Our genetic analysis revealed that a truncated form of Axin2 decouples b-catenin protein abundance from its transcriptional activity.
 In engineered cells harboring this truncated allele of Axin2, b-catenin protein accumulates normally following stimulation with WNT, and yet its transcriptional activity is reduced by over 80%.
 We will pursue a detailed mechanistic understanding of this phenomenon, and evaluate its potential as a therapeutic strategy to reduce oncogenic signaling in tumors in which b-catenin accumulates aberrantly due to mutations that render it incapable of being degraded.